-“But mom, it’s almost time!
-I can’t start now.
-It’s almost here.”
+“But mom, I can’t start now.
+It’s almost time!”

 Mom looked at me with a degree of suspicion.
 Rightly so – she knew full well that I hated pulling weeds.
 That stupid job was never – ever done.
 I wanted to poison all the earth around our house to keep them from popping back up the next day.
 ‘How much longer until Round-Up is invented,’ I thought scornfully.